-Where there's wealth, there's conflict
+Where there’s wealth, there’s conflict: Inheritance dispute claims rise

 The Centre for Economics and Business Research (CEBR) has reported that wealth being passed on from one generation to the next is set rise from the current level of £69 billion to an astonishing £115 billion over the next 10 years.

-Research carried out by CEBR (for Kings Court Trust) also indicates that the average value of an inheritance is likley to rise by nearly 50% over the same 10 year period, from the present level of £62,000 to £91,000 in 2027.
+Research carried out by CEBR (for Kings Court Trust) also indicates that the average value of an inheritance is likely to rise by nearly 50% over the same 10 year period, from the present level of £62,000 to £91,000 in 2027.

 The authors of the report, ‘Passing on the Pounds’, say that the booming property market is playing a pivotal role.
 Not only are property prices soaring in many parts of the country, but the nation’s housing wealth is becoming increasingly concentrated in the hands of the older sections of society.
 Although home ownership has continued to rise for the over 65’s, younger people are finding it increasingly difficult to get a foot on the property ladder and this is adding to the anticipated growth in inherited wealth.